STACK DocumentationDocumentation home | Category index | Site map

-- The teacher can decide if each deployed version appears to be of equal difficulty.
+- The teacher can decide if each deployed variant appears to be of equal difficulty.
+The teacher can easily delete variants they do not like.
 Experience suggests there are unanticipated consequences of randomly generating questions.
-(Really only statistics of use can establish fairness.)
+Really only statistics generated by real use can establish fairness amongst variants.

+- Variants are different if and only if the evaluated question note is different.
 Any number of instances can be requested and deployed but only one instance of each question note can be deployed.
-It is possible to deploy variants in one go, but the system will give up if too many duplicate question notes are generated.
+It is possible to deploy \(n\) variants in one go, but the system will give up if too many duplicate question notes are generated.
 The teacher is responsible to ensure question variants are different if and only if the question notes are different.
 The deployment management also allows specific variants to be dropped.
 You can also return to the question preview window and try a specific deployed variant.

 How to deploy question variants

-The deployment interface can be found on the top of the Testing page.
+The deployment interface can be found by editing a question and clicking on